oli360/SQL_Assignment/README.md

 # SQL assignment

 This project was an assignement to test my SQL skills.
 To run the file plese download the whole directory and run the main.py file.
-This project is based on database offerd by the Modern Art Museum, if you already have the database and want to run this project plese indicate the location of the SQLlite databse in the SQL_Helper.py file.
+This project is based on database offerd by the Modern Art Museum, if you already have the database and want to run this project please indicate the location of the SQLlite databse in the SQL_Helper.py file.

+Thank you for looking at my work.
+Olivier